 Carl E. Moyler

-The author, Carl E. Moyler was born in Newport News, Virginia— one of eight children.
+The author, Carl E. Moyler was born in Newport News, Virginia—one of eight children.
 He currently resides in Dayton, Ohio.
 He was a graduate of West Virginia State University in 1954 with a major in foreign languages and an alumnus of the year in 2007.
-He holds a Master’s degree in French from Case Wester Reserve University in Cleveland, Ohio.
-He holds a Ph.D.
-Comparative Literature from the Union Institute/University in Cincinnati, Ohio.
+He holds a Master’s degree in French from Case Western Reserve University in Cleveland, Ohio.
+He holds a Ph.D. in Comparative Literature from the Union Institute/University in Cincinnati, Ohio.
 He was a high school teacher of foreign languages, and a professor and an administrator at Urbana University and Wilberforce University.
-He is also a small business founder and president/CEO. “”These two prominent individuals were born, reared, and lived as personal witnesses to infair issues in society.””
+He was also a small business founder and president/CEO. “”These two prominent individuals were born, reared, and lived as personal witnesses to infair issues in society.””